dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 ## Http4s Health Check Server

-Here is implementation of my health-check service.
+Here is the implementation of my health-check service.
 It's simple, returning `Ok` if everything is fine and `ServiceUnavailable` if something goes wrong.

 ```scala
 import cats.effect.Effect